oceanvievv/cs2-config-oceanvievv/README.md

 `cloud-backup\` is a copy of what Steam Cloud normally delivers.
 You usually never need
 it: logging into Steam brings your sensitivity, crosshair and binds down by itself.

-## The config in the cloud

-Git is not needed.
-This is all done in a browser.

-**Putting the config in the cloud**

-1. Sign in at github.com
-2. Create a public repository (`cs2-config`, for example)
-3. On the page that opens, click **uploading an existing file**
-4. Drag the contents of this folder onto the page
-5. Click **Commit changes**

-**Updating the config in the cloud**

-1. Open the repository holding your config
-2. Click `Add file` and pick `Upload files`
-3. Drag the contents of this folder onto the page
-4. Click **Commit changes**

-Then fix up the one-line install at the top of this file: replace <you> and <repo> with your GitHub name and the repo you just created.

-## Updating the config

-Changed your settings in the game?
-Run `update-config.cmd`.
-Before you travel, not after.

----

-Built with cs2-config 1.6.2 — https://github.com/oceanvievv/cs2-config